 Caroline Riegel is the Research Analyst for PPC.
-She is primarily responsible for conducting high-quality, research-based analysis pertaining to the public policy goals of the organization.
+She is primarily responsible for conducting high-quality, research-based analyses pertaining to the public policy goals of the organization.

-Caroline joined the PPC team in May 2021 after working as a Research Assistant for three years at Penn State University.
+Caroline joined the PPC team in May 2021 after working as a Research Assistant at Penn State University for three years.
 At Penn State, she focused on research relating to racial and gender inequalities, workplace discrimination, and differences in international health care systems.
 She also spent two summers studying abroad researching the education system in Germany and social deviance in Amsterdam, the Netherlands.

 Caroline earned a Bachelor of Science in Sociology with a Minor in Psychology and a Master of Public Policy from Penn State University.
-She resides in Harrisburg with her puppy Winston.
+She resides in Philadelphia with her dog Luca.